Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 SLOTH's ambition is to be able to perform massively parallel computations while logically retaining the ability to perform sequential computations.

-Only three lines of code must be defined in each input data file for the MPI and HYPRE libraries.
+Only three lines of code must be defined in each test file for the MPI and HYPRE libraries.

-!!! example "Input data file with headers, common aliases and parallelism features"
+!!! example "Test file with headers, common aliases and parallelism features"

     ```c++ hl_lines="12 13 30"
     //---------------------------------------